Skip to content

 CACFP can provide nutritious meals and snacks to infants and children as a regular part of their day care.
 Even though CACFP reimburses centers at free, reduced-price, or paid rates for eligible meals and snacks served to enrolled children, that program is not fully utilized.

-For example, in October, 2021 in Minnesota, only 14 percent of the child care center meals available to low-income children were provided.
+For example: In 2025 only 19% of childcare center meals available to low-income children were provided.

-Various public or private nonprofit child care centers, Head Start programs, outside-school-hours care centers, and other organizations which are licensed or approved to provide day care services can participate in CACFP.
+Those eligible to participate in CACFP include, public or private nonprofit child care centers, Head Start programs, care centers that operate outside-school-hours, and organizations that are licensed or approved to provide day care services.

 For-profit centers that serve lower income children may also be eligible.